HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/config_prac_studio.md

 !!! note
     This does not create the two Woodburn Studio libraries in the virtual portal.
 You will need to syndicate these libraries to your virtual portal.

-Alteratively, to skip Woodburn Studio, you can use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` starting CF221.
+Alternatively, to skip Woodburn Studio, you can use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` starting CF221.

 ## Removing Practitioner Studio or Woodburn Studio from a virtual portal that was created by modifying the Virtual Portal Manager configuration